gigascience/gigadb-website/docs/INSTALL_DOCKER.md

 ## Background

-A Docker container is a lightweight virtualised operating system (OS) environment that can be easily deployed to run isolated packages of software in a host computer.
+A Docker container is a lightweight virtualised operating system (OS) environment that can be deployed to run isolated packages of software in a host computer.
 Unlike a virtual machine, the container does not need a guest OS because it shares the kernel of the host OS.
 The kernel mediates access to the computer's CPU, RAM and hardware such as the keyboard, mouse, monitor, etc.